 STEPS TO MAKE A LAYERED CARROT CAKE

-Enjoy a perfectly spiced, moist carrot cake with this easy recipe!
+Enjoy a perfectly spiced, moist homemade carrot cake with this easy recipe!

 Preheat your oven to 350 degrees F.